sec3-product/x-ray/docs/developer.md

 patterns.
 The `SolanaAnalysisPass` captures detailed information about code logic, which can then be evaluated against pre-defined and custom rules.

+The detection rules are organized within the Rules directory and can be categorized into two main types: Instruction-Specific Rules and Contextual Analysis Rules.

-#### Rule Definition
+#### Instruction-Specific Rules

+These rules, such as the ones in `OverflowAdd.cpp`, are designed to match specific instructions directly.
+These instructions are critical to identifying potential issues, making them the primary entry point for detection.
+For example, `OverflowAdd.cpp`, `OverflowDiv.cpp`, `OverflowMul.cpp`, and `OverflowSub.cpp` focus on detecting overflow issues related to addition, division, multiplication, and subtraction instructions, respectively.

-Within the `SolanaAnalysisPass`, we introduced a `Rule` class that facilitates the creation and management of custom analysis rules.
+To facilitate the creation and management of these instruction-specific analysis rules, we have introduced a Rule class within the SolanaAnalysisPass.

-Here’s the header definition for the `Rule` class:
+Here’s the header definition for the Rule class:

 ```cpp
 class Rule {